James Dampier Palmer: Personal life

 He married Isabella Elizabeth Curteis Whelan (b.
 20 November 1852) in 1874.
 Elizabeth's maternal grandfather was James Planché, a British dramatist, antiquary and officer of arms.
 Palmer and his wife had at least two children.
 Their only son was Vivian Trestrail Dampier Palmer, O.B.E. (b.
 1876).
-A daughter was named Maud Isabel Dampier.
+A daughter was named Maud Isabel Dampier; she married William John Wisden in 1900.

-In 1891 when as prospective Member of Parliament for Gravesend he presented the Dampier-Palmer Cup which was competed for by local football clubs, until 2009, to raise money for local charities.
+In 1891, when prospective Member of Parliament for Gravesend, Palmer presented the Dampier-Palmer Cup which was competed for by local football clubs, until 2009, to raise money for local charities.

 Palmer had multiple residences including 7 Park Place, St. James, S.W.; 31 Bruswick Terrace, Brighton; and Heronden Hall, Tenterden, Kent.
 He belonged to several clubs such as the Carlton Club, Junior Carlton Club, Bath Club, and Coaching Club.

 He died at age 48 at Brighton on 16 October 1899.
 A brass plate commemorating Palmer's donations to the parish, including chancel screen, choir seats, choir screens, the lectern, and the pulpit, is located at the Parish Church of St. Mildred in Tenterden.